openservicebrokerapi/servicebroker/spec.md

 ##### Route
 `DELETE /v2/service_instances/:instance_id`

-`:instance_id` is the identifier of a previously provisioned instance.
+`:instance_id` is the identifier of a previously provisioned service instance.

 ##### Parameters